muhamed-didovic/laradown/README.md

     $ laradown [CourseUrl]

 Options
-    --all, -a           Get all courses.
+    --all, -a           Download everything from browse/all and search APIs.
     --email, -e         Your email.
     --password, -p      Your password.
     --directory, -d     Directory to save.